CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: EXPERIMENTS AND ANALYSIS

-Visualization results in Fig.~\ref{fig:visualization} are consistent with the quantitative findings.
-On NWPU VHR-10-Split, SDCoNet reliably detects densely arranged tennis and basketball courts with fewer missed and spurious detections than Faster R-CNN, RetinaNet, Cascade R-CNN, YOLOX-s, Sparse R-CNN, Deformable DETR, and DINO.
-On DOTAv1.5-Split, SDCoNet better separates visually similar categories such as airplanes and helicopters, and recovers very small ships and vehicles in port scenes with higher recall and fewer false alarms.
-On HRSSD-Split, SDCoNet provides more precise localization of shore-side ships and bridge targets, avoiding the category confusion observed in DINO (e.g., misclassifying a road fork as a bridge).
-These qualitative comparisons demonstrate that the proposed saliency-driven multi-task collaborative mechanism effectively suppresses background clutter, improves coverage of dense small objects, and enhances discrimination of easily confused categories in complex remote sensing scenes.
+The visualization results in Fig.~\ref{fig:visualization} are consistent with the quantitative findings.
+Compared with representative CNN-based, Transformer-based, and specialized tiny-object detectors, CoLR-Det produces fewer missed detections and false positives in dense small-object scenes.
+On NWPU VHR-10-Split, CoLR-Det detects densely distributed tennis courts and basketball courts more reliably.
+On DOTAv1.5-Split, it better distinguishes visually similar categories, such as airplanes and helicopters, while recovering small ships and vehicles in port scenes with fewer false alarms.
+On HRSSD-Split, it provides more accurate localization of shore-side ships and bridges, reducing the category confusion observed in competing detectors.
+These qualitative results further demonstrate that the proposed saliency-guided multi-task collaborative mechanism effectively suppresses background clutter, improves small-object coverage, and enhances the discrimination of visually similar categories in complex remote sensing scenes.